Monash University: 2000 onwards

 In recent years, the university has been prominent in medical research.
 A highlight of this came in 2000, when Alan Trounson led the team of scientists which announced to the world that nerve stem cells could be derived from embryonic stem cells, a discovery which led to a dramatic increase in interest in the potential of stem cells.
 It has also led to Monash being ranked in the top 20 universities in the world for biomedicine.

-On 21 October 2002 Huan Yun "Allen" Xiang, shot two people dead and injured five others on the Clayton campus.
+On 21 October 2002, Huan Yun "Allen" Xiang, shot two people dead and injured five others on the Clayton campus.

 Since December 2011, Monash has had a global alliance with the University of Warwick in the United Kingdom.

 In 2014, the university ceded its Gippsland campus to Federation University.
 On 15 July 2016, Monash confirmed that Federation University Australia would take over the operations of the Berwick campus prior to the end of 2018.

 In 2019, the university sold its Monash South Africa campus to Advtech.
 Students who were on schedule to complete their degree on time would still receive a degree from Monash University after the sale.
-The reason for the sale was reported low profitability and enrollment numbers.
+The reason for the sale was reported to be low profitability and low enrolment numbers.
 Prior to the sale, Monash University had sidelined the South African campus on its official websites and did not refer to it as a 'campus' unlike Monash Malaysia.

 Monash announced its second Southeast Asian expansion in Indonesia as it officially obtained its operational license from the Ministry of Education and Culture on 1 December 2020.
 The university plans to open its campus doors in October 2021, located in BSD City, Tangerang, Banten.
-Unlike Monash Malaysia, Monash Indonesia will focus on graduate studies.
+Unlike Monash Malaysia, Monash Indonesia will focus on graduate studies including hosting the Institute for Advanced Research, supported by the Indonesian Scholarship and Research Support Foundation.